axoflow/axosyslog-core-docs/content/headless/chunk/manpage-more-info.md

 ## Getting help

-- If you experience any problems or need help with {{% param "product.abbrev" %}}, {{% param "product.contact" %}}.
+- The up-to-date documentation of {{% param "product.abbrev" %}} is available on the [AxoSyslog documentation site](https://axoflow.com/docs/axosyslog-core/).
 - For news and notifications about {{% param "product.abbrev" %}}, visit the [Axoflow blog](https://axoflow.com/blog/).
-- The up-to-date documentation of {{% param "product.abbrev" %}} is available on the [AxoSyslog documenation site](https://axoflow.com/docs/axosyslog-core/).
+- If you want to contact the developers directly to help with problems or report issues, contact us on [Discord](https://discord.gg/583Z4wjem2) or [GitHub](https://github.com/syslog-ng/syslog-ng/issues/).

 This manual page is maintained by [Axoflow](https://axoflow.com/)